kayabaNerve/full-chain-membership-proofs/crypto/bulletproofs-plus/README.md

 Several optimizations are possible, such as:

 - Implementation of a proper vector commitment scheme
-- Removal of scalar matrix for a more direct structure
-- Support for batch verification
 - Removal of `Circuit::prove` and `Circuit::verify` for simply `Circuit::compile`
 - Post-processing of gates/constraints in `Circuit::compile`
 - Reduction of the amount of `clone`s